skorulis/BigAlbumOfBeers/_posts/beer/2016-11-09-big-shed-boozy-fruit.md

 brewery: "Big Shed Brewing Concern"
 breweryURL: "/brewery/big-shed-brewing-concern.html"
 style: "IPA - New England"
-score: 9
+score: 8.5
 img: /img/list/big-shed-boozy-fruit.jpeg
-beer-date: "2019-06-22"
+beer-date: "2021-11-12"
-desc: "So so so much fruit in this fella.
-If you can handle the bitterness it’s like a glass of beer juice.
-Delivers exactly what it promises"
+desc: "Exactly what the label says, like a bowl of fruit punch with the perfect level of beeryness"
 permalink: /beer/:title.html
 ---